World Squash: Olympic Games

 World Squash has established an Olympic Games Committee which is responsible for conducting a high-profile campaign for squash to be accepted as a full medal sport in the Olympic Games.

 Athletes Commission

 The Athletes Commission comprises representatives from PSA.
-The chairman, an athlete, reports to ExCo and represents the interests of the current players in areas such as Championship Regulations and implementation of the new WADA Code.
+The men's and women's chair, report to ExCo and represents the interests of the current players in areas such as Championship Regulations and implementation of the new WADA Code.

 Coaching and development

 World Squash encourages the development of squash, not only in countries where it is a new sport but also where it is already well-established.
 Advice on all development matters is given to members and is implemented through the group of World Squash specialists in the Coaching & Development Committee and via "best practice" on the World Squash website.
 Committee Members identify needs for development projects in their regions and recommend activity plans to World Squash for resources and funding.
 The committee organises a Coaching Conference on an annual basis and runs coaching courses in new and developing squash nations to help develop local coaches.
 The committee also organises a management conference for senior executives in national associations so they can network, share resources and establish best practice on the World Squash website.